terramate-io/terramate/docs/cli/cmdline/run.md

 ### Run in changed stacks

 Stacks [containing changes](../change-detection/index.md) can be selected with the `--changed` flag.
-This flag is also supported in `terramate list` which can be used to preview the affeced stacks in advance.
+This flag is also supported in `terramate list` which can be used to preview the affected stacks in advance.

 ```bash
 terramate run --changed -- terraform init